How Playing Piano Makes You More Successful in Life

 2. Playing the piano teaches you perseverance

 Learning new songs on the piano takes time and effort.
 Until you can actually play a song fluently by heart, you’ll probably spend several weeks practicing it.
 As you look forward to being able to play the song, you stay motivated, learn patience, and increase your perseverance.
-These skills will always help you when you are confronted with difficult tasks at school, university, or at work.
+These skills will always help you when you are confronted with difficult tasks at school, university, or work.

 3. Playing the piano teaches you discipline